-Four springs ago, Lenoir-Rhyne (45-10 in 2011) hosted the regional tournament, advanced to the Super Regionals and won both the South Atlantic Conference Regular Season and Tournament Championships for the second consecutive season.
+Five years ago, Lenoir-Rhyne (45-10 in 2011) hosted the regional tournament, advanced to the Super Regionals and won both the South Atlantic Conference Regular Season and Tournament Championships for the second consecutive season.

 In 2010, the Bears put together a school-best 53-9 mark while hosting one-half of the NCAA Division II Southeast Regional Tournament and advancing to the Super Regionals for the first time ever.

-Six seasons ago, Lenoir-Rhyne (38-13) also hosted one-half of the NCAA Division II Southeast Regional Tournament and advanced to the tournament finals.
+Seven seasons ago, Lenoir-Rhyne (38-13) also hosted one-half of the NCAA Division II Southeast Regional Tournament and advanced to the tournament finals.

 In 2008, Lenoir-Rhyne went 42-14 on the season with a 12-2 mark in SAC play to share the league regular season title with Carson-Newman.

-Seven years ago, Lenoir-Rhyne posted a 48-10 mark and captured both the SAC Regular Season and Tournament Championships en route to a NCAA postseason appearance.
+Nine years ago, Lenoir-Rhyne posted a 48-10 mark and captured both the SAC Regular Season and Tournament Championships en route to a NCAA postseason appearance.